Delboy/EatMe/TESTING.md

 ### Recipe Detail Page

 - #### Recipe Card
-    - Checked that at the top of the page the recipe card will show the image, title, author, published date and any dietry information.
+    - Checked that at the top of the page the recipe card will show the image, title, author, published date and any dietary information.

     ![recipe card top](assets/images/recipe-card-top.png)

 - #### Main Section
-    - Checked that the main body of the page consists of the decription, ingredients, and method.
+    - Checked that the main body of the page consists of the description, ingredients, and method.
     - Checked that the bottom section has an icon and counter for both likes and comments.
     - Checked that clicking the outlined heart fills in the heart, adds 1 to the counter, and adds the recipe to the users favourite recipes page.
     - Checked that clicking a filled in heart changes the heart back to an outline, reduces the counter by 1 and removes the recipe from the users favourite recipe page.